Melting Envy: the Brilliance of Understanding and Gratitude

 Opportunity, Motivation, and Skill to Change

-An important point to highlight: when a healthy person who is relatively stable, intelligent, motivated, and self-reflective seeks to further understand his and her own psychological self, exploring envy can be a breathtakingly enriching experience.
+An important point to highlight: when a healthy person who is relatively stable, intelligent, motivated, and self-reflective seeks to understand his and her own psychological self further, exploring envy can be a breathtakingly enriching experience.

-Having such a set of values and an enduring motivation toward self-improvement, suggestions follow.
+Thus, one having such a set of values and enduring motivation toward self-improvement, suggestions follow.
 In Envy Theory, they are referred to as envy management skills.
 What follows are broad guidelines meant for adults.
 Although envy management skills may be taught to children, as described in my book, Biomental Child Development: Perspectives on Psychology and Parenting (2013), the following psychoeducational strategies are geared to the adult motivated toward learning conscious techniques of self-development.

 Envy Management Skill Development